No products in the cart.

 Causes of Shoulder Pain After Stroke

-• Incorrect positioning.
-Poor positioning when sitting on resting in bed can increase stress on the shoulder joint which, over time, can result in pain.
+• Improper positioning.
+Poor positioning of the shoulder when sitting, resting or standing can increase stress on the shoulder joint which, over time, may result in pain.

 • Spasticity.
 Muscle stiffness after stroke is often due to a condition called spasticity.
-When spasticity increases stiffness and affects the muscles in the arm and shoulder, it can lead to shoulder pain.
+When spasticity affects the muscles in the arm and shoulder, it may result in shoulder pain.

 • Frozen shoulder.
-When the shoulder becomes partially dislocated, the pull of gravity stresses the joint and ligaments, leading to a painful condition called frozen shoulder.
+Prolonged shoulder immobilization or stress on the joint and ligaments of a partially dislocated shoulder may lead to a painful condition called frozen shoulder.

 • Secondary complications.
-Other conditions like post-stroke pain and neuropathy can contribute to shoulder pain after stroke.
-Sensory issues may also exaggerate shoulder pain in some patients.
+Other complications, like diabetes, limited arm function, post-stroke pain and neuropathy can be risk factors for shoulder pain after stroke.
+Sensory changes may also exacerbate shoulder pain in some survivors.

 Range of Motion Exercises